Last update: 11.01.2021 - older versions

 |Simulcast on AM / FM||Exclusive on digital||Total of services|

-OFCOM surveys show that the proportion of new vehicles in which DAB+ reception is fitted as standard rose sharply again in 2018 and is now 91%, compared with 85% in the previous year.
+OFCOM surveys show that the proportion of new vehicles in which DAB+ reception is fitted as standard rose sharply again in 2018 and is now over 91%.
 This means that the requirement that will apply in the European Union from the end of 2020, whereby every new passenger vehicle must be DAB+-capable, has almost already been met in Switzerland.

 Last update: 12.02.2020 - older versions

 At the end of 2019, use of digital radio by Swiss citizens averaged 64 minutes per 100 radio minutes per day.
 Of this figure, 37% was accounted for by DAB+, making it the most widely used radio reception method.

 Over 600,000 DAB+ radios sold in 2019